amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 That path only works in relation to the `Desktop` folder.
 If we try to access `CoolStuff/qckitty.gif` from the root folder, our computer will report an error, explaining that it cannot find anything at that path.

-This distinction will become particularly important as we begin using Python to find and do things to different kinds of files.
+This distinction will become important as we begin using Python to find and do things to different kinds of files.
-Our first step will always be gathering up file paths based upon a chosen quality such as filename extension.
+**Our first step will always be gathering up file paths based upon a chosen quality, say, for example, filename extension (.mov, .mkv, .mp4, etc.).**

 > ## Slashes
 >
 > On Windows, the backward slash `\` is used to separate parts of a path.
-> This can be frustrating when moving back and forth between operating systems.
+> This difference in the directionality of the slash can be frustrating when moving back and forth between Mac and Windows operating systems.
-> We will be using Python to remove some of these frustrations and write code that is more portable.
+> We will be using Python to remove some of these frustrations and write code that is more cross-functional.
 >
 > If you find code in this workshop that doesn't work because it uses the wrong kind of slashes for your operating system, please let us know.
 {: .callout}